-Crowning Moment of Awesome: Starting with "When I Get Where I'm Going" and ending with "Then," Brad scored ten consecutive #1 hits on the country music charts, the longest such streak by a country music artist in ages until Blake Shelton broke it.
+- Crowning Moment of Awesome: Starting with "When I Get Where I'm Going" and ending with "Then," Brad scored ten consecutive #1 hits on the Billboard country charts, the longest such streak by a country music artist in ages until Blake Shelton broke it.

-8.8: The 9513, a now-defunct music blog, gave Play one star out of five.
-Nearly half of the comments in the review are the reviewer defending himself.
+- 8.8: The 9513, a now-defunct music blog, gave Play one star out of five.
+Nearly half of the comments in the review were the reviewer defending himself.
 By comparison, the album got three-and-a-half stars from Allmusic, and four stars from the usually idiosyncratic and nitpicky Slant Magazine.

 Paisley: “Working out here on the farm, I literally have to check for ticks every time I come in from the woods or the fields.
 Now, if a young guy who lives in the country were to take a girl into the woods for any reason, it would totally cross his mind that she’s going to have to check for ticks when they come back out.
 So it seems that an enterprising guy would at least consider that he could offer to check for her.”